ari/gradle-release-plugin/README.md

   release.scmVersion
     Read only property for getting the version from the source control system.
     This will return the svn commit number or the git hash for the current state of the local repository.
-This value may be useful for putting into the manifest file.
+This value may be useful for putting into the manifest file of a Java project or since it can be more reliable (but not as pretty) as the public-facing version numbering.

 ## Tasks

-Many people will want to call their build task like this to upload their release artifacts.
+Many people will want to call their build task like this to build, test, tag and upload their release artifacts.

     gradle clean test release uploadArchives